 - salt and pepper to taste

-- For the pasta, heat two tablespoons butter in a large pot over high heat.
-Add two cloves of garlic and sauté, stirring constantly, for one minute.
+- One-Pot Pasta: Heat two tablespoons butter in a large pot over high heat.
+Add half of the garlic and sauté, stirring constantly, for one minute.
 Add the broth and water; bring to a boil.
 Add the pasta and boil until the pasta is cooked.
 Lower the heat and simmer until most of the liquid is absorbed.
-Do not drain - there should be some liquid left in the pan to help coat the noodles.
+Do not drain – there should be some liquid left in the pan to help coat the noodles.

-- Add the white wine (you don’t necessarily have to measure - just eyeball a few good glugs), garlic, and sage and cover with a lid.
+- Build That Garlic Herb Flavor: Add the garlic, sage, and white wine to the shrimp pan.
 Let the shrimp cook for another 3-5 minutes or until most of the wine has evaporated and the shrimp are lightly browned on the outside.
 Remove from heat and set aside.
-Keep the cover on so the shrimp stays warm.
+Cover so the shrimp stays warm.

-- To finish, add the whipping cream, Parmesan, parsley, and the shrimp to the cooked pasta.
+- Finish: Add the shrimp, whipping cream, Parmesan, and parsley to the cooked pasta.
 Toss everything together and finish with a squeeze of lemon juice, salt, and pepper.

 - Category: Dinner